RED NATION CELEBRATION INSTITUTE

-Red Nation Film Festival ~ The Authentic Voice of American Indian & Indigenous Cinema.
+Red Nation International Film Festival ~ The Authentic Voice of American Indian & Indigenous Cinema.
 Los Angeles.
 Est. 2003.

 Native Women In Film & Television. became is own film festival.
 Los Angeles.
 Est. 2009

 Red Nation Television Network ~ Native is Here.
 Before there was Netflix or Hulu – there was Red Nation TV.
 Global.
 Est 2006.

 American Indian Heritage Month in the City of Los Angeles.
 Est 2005, Officially recognized by the State of California and the City of Los Angeles in 2006.

 American Indian Heritage Month in the of New Mexico.
 Est 2008.

 Native Youth Matter ~ If I Can See It I Can Be It.
 Global.
 Est 1995.

-including all our other programs and ground-breaking initiatives.
+including all our other programs and ground-breaking initiatives and campaigns.
 Please visit all our other pages on this site.

 TODAY Red Nation Celebration Institute a leading American Indian entertainment entity and the longest standing Native Arts & Culture non-profit organization in Los Angeles CA. RNCI is the world’s most recognized American Indian performing arts, cultural, media, and educational nonprofit organization dedicated to American Indian, Alaska Native and Indigenous Nations, representing music, actors, writers, directors, producers, and visual artists.

 Red Nation Celebration Institute continued commitment supports excellence in education, self-esteem, healthy lifestyles, community building, economic development, empowerment and inspirational opportunities for native youth and women and has changed American society with its continued on-going programs in the arts, media, social justice, civic engagement, economic empowerment, research, training and international relations.